Harshika-N/Bus_Reservation_System/README.md

 # Bus Reservation System

-DMNS Mini Project - Bus Reservation System built with Node.js, Express, and SQLite (better-sqlite3).
+DBNS Mini Project - Bus Reservation System built with Node.js, Express, and SQLite (better-sqlite3).
 A Flask alternative is also included.

 ## Features